Laboratory Testing Policies

 The manual of Laboratory Services lists the days on which the test is set up and the day the test is expected to be resulted.
 Repeated tests take additional time.

 The University of Washington observes a number of minor holidays.
-These include Veteran's Day, the day after Thanksgiving, Martin Luther King Jr.'s birthday, and President's Day.
-Reference Laboratory Services will operate normal courier service and observe usual office hours on these days.
+These include Martin Luther King Jr.'s birthday, President's Day, Veteran's Day, and the day after Thanksgiving.
+Client Support Services will operate normal courier service and observe usual office hours on these days.
 However, since these are holidays for the UW, laboratories will be on holiday staffing and test run schedules may be altered.

 Unlabeled or Mislabeled Specimen